-Looking to switch gas and electricity supplier?
-There's lots to consider - the best tariffs for electricity?
-How to get the cheapest dual fuel deals?
-We answer these questions and more.
+Looking to switch your gas and electricity tariff?
+There’s lots to consider – from the best tariffs for electricity to the cheapest dual fuel deals.
+We’re here to help you choose.

 Switching energy suppliers isn't just about finding the cheapest deal.
 You need a tariff that's right for your home, your family and your lifestyle.
 So with plenty of suppliers to choose from, it's important you spend a little time finding out which one could be right for you.

 Do you need a fixed-energy tariff for a set rate throughout the year?
 Or if you don't use gas at all, maybe an electricity-only tariff would be best for you.